luqp/MOI/README.md

   5. Reopen Command prompt window, and run the code: 'c++ --version'.

 -	Also, you can view this tutorial: [install MINGW](https://youtu.be/bhxqI6xmsuA)

+##C# Windows compiler (C# Compiler)
+-	To compile C# files this project uses "C:/Windows/Microsoft.NET/Framework64/v4.0.30319/csc.exe " as default windows compiler path, this would be chage in case to use othe Operative System